New Director of Refractive Surgery and Medical Director of the Magill Vision Center

 Dr. Waring completed a dual degree in Economics and Ecology at Emory University in Atlanta, GA, followed by his Doctor of Medicine at the Emory University School of Medicine.
 He served as Administrative Chief Resident of Ophthalmology at the State University of New York (SUNY), where he was the first resident to be named Resident Physician of the Year by the faculty two years in a row.
 He received the distinguished Award for Outstanding Service to SUNY Downstate Medical Center, and was elected to represent over 900 residents institutionally as Resident Chairman of Graduate Medical Education.
 He completed his sub-specialty fellowship training in Cornea and Refractive Surgery under the mentorship of Daniel S. Durrie, M.D. in Overland Park, KS.

-The appointment of Dr. Waring strengthens a cornea service that complements the clinical expertise of Dr. Charlene Grice, and strengthens the fellowship experience here at Storm which recently announced the appointment of Luis Fernandez De Castro, MD as our first corneal fellow.
+The appointment of Dr. Waring strengthens the cornea service and strengthens the fellowship experience here at Storm which recently announced the appointment of Luis Fernandez De Castro, MD as our first corneal fellow.
 I would like you to join me in congratulating Dr. Waring and welcoming him to Storm Eye.

 Lucian V Del Priore, M.D., Ph.D.